I Dreamt A Land Porpoise

 two black agates of eyes flanked his head,

-and two curious holes opened up on his shiny thick clear slipcover back
+and two curious holes opened up on his shiny thick clear slipcover

 four feet.